 Three countries, two languages, one saint and 180 kilometres of hiking with almost 10,000 vertical metres in 12 stages.
 That is what awakes walkers taking on the Romedius Pilgrimage Trail, which starts at the Romedikirchl church in Thaur and ends at the San Romedio church of pilgrimage in the Val di Non valley in Italy.
 The spectacular route requires hikers to have a good level of fitness and a head for heights.
-It leads through the regions of North Tirol (Austria), Alto Adige and Trentino (Italy), passing over high alpine ridges and steep valleys.
+It leads through the regions of North Tirol (Austria), Alto Adige and Trentino (Italy), passing high alpine ridges and steep valleys.
 Hikers will be accompanied by the spirit of Saint Romedius, who - legend has it - rode on the back of a bear.
 Hikers would be well advised to rely on their own two legs instead, not forgetting the equipment required on such a long hike.
 In this case, that also includes a valid passport!
-On north-facing slopes there may still be patches of snow into May, so the best time to hike the Romedius Pilgrimage trail is between June and October.
+On north-facing slopes there may still be patches of snow into May, so the best time to hike the Romedius Pilgrimage Trail is between June and October.
 The huts in the mountains are also open during this period.
-The highest point is the Schneebergscharte (2,700m) between the Ridnauntal and Passeiertal valleys.
+The highest point is the Schneebergscharte ridge (2,700m) between the Ridnauntal and Passeiertal valleys.

 Wallfahrtskirche San Romedio, Trentino

 intermediate (red mountain trails)

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

 Vertical metres (ascent/descent): 700m/540m, walking time: 7 hours, walking distance: 22km